 |One of my favorite journal pages, just come across in my files...|

 |Yesterday's super-fast squirrel sketch--Prismacolor colored pencil and wash.
 These guys often inspire me to grab my quickest tools and materials.|

-**UPDATE, one year later: The book WILL be back in print, sometime probably in the next month or so, from Echo Point Books!
+**UPDATE, one year later: The book IS back in print, from Echo Point Books!
 Life is good indeed!
 Here's the page of my books...